citygml4j/quality-ade-citygml4j/README.md

-# quality-ade-citygml4j
+# QualityADE module for citygml4j

-CityGML QualityADE module for citygml4j
+This is a citygml4j module for the **Quality Application Domain Extension** (QualityADE) for CityGML.